-We will be regularly updating this list to inform group travel organisers of which attractions are taking bookings and welcoming group visits again.
+This page was created, and updated, as lockdown restrictions eased to inform group travel organisers of which attractions were taking bookings and welcoming group visits again.

-The list below is by no means exhaustive, it’s simply the places that we’ve been made aware of.
+The list below was by no means exhaustive, it’s simply the places that we were made aware of.

 Aerospace Bristol: the museum is asking group organisers to contact them in advance to discuss what might be possible and to help plan an itinerary for your visit.

 Aston Hall, Birmingham: group bookings are available for 10-50 guests from 7th July, Wednesday to Sunday.

 Babbacombe Model Village, Devon: group rates on offer for 20 or more people.

 The Beatles Story, Liverpool: benefits include discounts for groups of 10 or more and free multimedia guides.